Samagra-Development/docs/docs/Functional Specs Samwad.md

 **_4.2.1 User Management_**

-In Samiksha, there is an admin console that can be enabled to allows administrators of the application at the state or district level to manage user authentication for the application.
+In Samwad, there is an admin console that can be enabled to allows administrators of the application at the state or district level to manage user authentication for the application.
 The typical feature set that is enabled through this admin console has been listed below.

 - Addition of users
 - View user information